Project Grant: Fall 2019 Application Instructions

 - Project applicants should have access to the appropriate infrastructure, facilities, support personnel, equipment, and/or supplies to:

-IHR Committee considerations: Appropriateness of the team based on their overall scientific experience (Western, Indigenous, or both) and skills as well as their Indigenous community-based research experience, track record, relevance of past experience, including expertise related to Indigenous lived experience(s).
+Indigenous Health Research (IHR) Committee considerations: Appropriateness of the team based on their overall scientific experience (Western, Indigenous, or both) and skills as well as their Indigenous community-based research experience, track record, relevance of past experience, including expertise related to Indigenous lived experience(s).

 Upload a list of references cited within the application (e.g., bibliographic information) in a PDF format.
 A standard reference style is required.

 If you are resubmitting an unsuccessful Project Grant application, you may provide a response (up to 2 pages) to previous reviewers’ comments.
 Applicants who upload a “response to previous reviews” must include all the reviewers’ comments being addressed in the response (the reviews do not count toward the 2 page response limit).
 They are not required to include all the reviews provided in the Results/Reviews task.
 For example, if the applicant is providing a response to only reviewer 1's comments, they are only to include the reviewer 1's review as this is the only review (out of possible three) being addressed.
 Your 2-page response to reviews and the reviews being addressed must be uploaded as a single PDF attachment.

 To include the previous reviews being addressed, log into your ResearchNet account:

 - Go to Check Application Status and click on View Results/Reviews.

 - Choose the link View/Print All Review Documents for Application [application name].